-Tighten puller screw and at the same time, tap on screw head using a hammer to release engine flywheel from its taper.
+Tighten puller screw and at the same time, tap on screw head using a hammer to release magneto rotor from its taper.

-CAUTION: Be careful after flywheel removal not to bend the encoder wheel teeth.
+CAUTION: Be careful after ring gear removal not to bend the encoder wheel teeth.
 Also pay attention when putting away.
 If you suspect a bent tooth, refer to ENGINE MANAGEMENT for inspection procedure.